Ivanka Trump to promote women’s prosperity in Morocco

 Ivanka Trump will travel with Sean Cairncross, CEO of the Millennium Challenge Corp., an independent U.S. foreign aid agency that provides grants to developing countries to help promote economic growth, reduce poverty and strengthen institutions.

-They will meet with government officials and local leaders in Morocco’s capital, Rabat, and in Casablanca to discuss how to help women in the region gain a measure of economic independence.
+They will meet with government officials and local leaders in Morocco’s capital, Rabat, and in Casablanca from Nov.
+6-8 to discuss how to help women in the region gain economic independence.

 The Women’s Global Development and Prosperity Initiative has a goal of helping 50 million women in developing nations advance economically over the next six years.